plinss/acmebot/README.md

 When encrypting private keys, a passphrase must be provided.
 There are several options for providing the key.

-First, passphrases may be specified directly in the configuration file, both as a default passphrase applying to all keys, or specific passphrases for each key.
+Passphrases may be specified directly in the configuration file, both as a default passphrase applying to all keys, or specific passphrases for each key.
 Storing passphrases in cleartext in the configuration file obviously does little to protect the private keys if the configuration file is stored on the same machine.
 Either protect the configuration file or use an alternate method of providing passphrases.

-Second, by setting the passphrase to `true` in the configuration file (the binary value, not the string `"true"`), the tool will attempt to obtain the passphrases at runtime.
+Alternatively, by setting the passphrase to `true` in the configuration file (the binary value, not the string `"true"`), the tool will attempt to obtain the passphrases at runtime.

+Runtime passphrases may be provided on the command line, via an environment variable, via a text prompt, or via an input file.

+A command line passphrase is passed via the `--pass` option, e.g.

+    acmebot --pass "passphrase"

+To use an environment variable, set the passphrase in the `ACMEBOT_PASSPHRASE`.

+A passphrase passed at the command line or an environment variable will be used for every private key that has it's `key_passphrase` set to `true`.
+If different passphrases are desired for different keys, run the tool for each key specifying the private key name on the command line to restrict processing to that key.

-If the tool is run via a TTY device (e.g. manually in a terminal), it will prompt the user for each passphrase as needed.
+If the passphrase is not provided on the command line or an environment variable, and the tool is run via a TTY device (e.g. manually in a terminal), it will prompt the user for each passphrase as needed.
+Different passphrases may be provided for each private key (the same passphrase will be used for all key types of that key).

-Alternatively, the passphrases may be stored in a file, one per line, and input redirected from that file, e.g.
+Finally, the passphrases may be stored in a file, one per line, and input redirected from that file, e.g.

     acmebot < passphrase_file.txt